hajun-myoung/study_b/docs/eng/README.md

 ---

 :::tip
-Do you have something to notice me? contect with audgkwns44@gmail.com !
+Is there anything you want to contact?
+Please send it to audgkwns44@gmail.com !
 :::